Sign in tofeather

 Four stages.
 Escape, reset, drift, dose.

-Residential care gives the body time to reconnect.
-Bladder symptoms improve, cognition clears, and the underlying reason for wanting distance from the body gets direct attention.
+Residential ketamine treatment gives the body time to reconnect.
+At our Arizona ketamine rehab, bladder symptoms improve, cognition clears, and the underlying reason for wanting distance from the body gets direct attention.

 The body keeps score